brycewray/hugo-site/content/posts/2020/01/streamers-party.md

 Well, if so, thank you for letting me ramble on about both my new status as a streamer and the ancient times, TV-wise (and otherwise), from which I sprang.

 I don't know how I'll be receiving TV channels, or whatever we'll be watching, ten or fifteen years from now.
 I do know, however, that things have changed immensely in the sixty-plus years since I first watched a flickering Philco at a simple little house in northeast Texas and marveled at what I was seeing and hearing.
-Perhaps my little story has made clear to you young 'uns just *how* vast that change has been in this one old guy's lifetime.
+Perhaps my little story has made clear to you young ’uns just *how* vast that change has been in this one old guy's lifetime.

 As always: I love living in the future.